Survey on Causal-based Machine Learning Fairness Notions: Suitability and applicability

+For the group causal-based fairness notions, if there are no explaining variables, there is no need to consider the different causal paths and hence $TE$, $ATE$, or interventional fairness (Section~\ref{sec:justif}) can be safely used.
+In presence of explaining variables, the remaining causal-based fairness notions are appropriate to use with two exceptions.
+First, non-discrimination criterion is misleading if the causal model is semi-Markovian because the variables $A$ can remain dependent even after conditioning on all observable variables because of the hidden counfounders.
+Second, as counterfactual error rates (Section~\ref{sec:cer}) are expressed in terms of the true outcome $Y$, they are not recommended in case the ground-truth is not available and the true outcome is not reliable.

+Finally, note that $ETT$, $ATT$, and $ATC$ are not generally used in fairness scenarios because, typically, the bias can be observed in both directions: when considering a disadvantaged group/individual as advantaged or the opposite. $ETT$ is relevant when studying the effect of a treatment medicine on patients.
+For example, if a patient agrees to take the medicine and it turns out to be painful, she may be wondering about the chances of recovery if she did not take the treatment or if she took it with a lower dose.
+The opposite direction (the effect of treating an individual in the control group) is not relevant in this case.

 In his book, \textit{The Book of Why}~\cite{pearl2018book}, Pearl describes a causation ladder with three rungs: statistical observations (seeing), intervention (doing), and counterfactual (imagining).
-In this section, all causal-based fairness notions (Section~\ref{sec:notions}) are placed in the causation ladder which will help us address the problem of their applicability in real-scenarios.
-The causation ladder is structured in such a way that quantity at a certain rung can be identified in terms of quantities at the rung just below it.
+In this section, all causal-based fairness notions defined in Pearl's SCM framework (all notions in Section~\ref{sec:notions} except $ATE$, $ATT$, $ATC$, $ITE$, and equality of effort) are placed in the causation ladder which will help us address the problem of their applicability in real-scenarios.
+The causation ladder is structured in such a way that a quantity at a certain rung can be identified in terms of quantities at the rung just below it.
 As a consequence, the higher the rung, the more challenging the problem of identifiability, and hence the less applicable a fairness notion defined at that rung.

 The diagram in Figure~\ref{fig:diagram} shows the causation ladder and indicates at which rung every causal-based fairness notion stands. $TV$ which is the only non-causal fairness notion covered in this paper is at rung 1.
 It is always applicable provided that a set of observations (dataset) is available.
 No unresolved and non-discrimination criteria are placed midway between rungs 1 and 2 as they are applicable provided that the causal graph is available along the dataset.
 Non-discrimination criterion, however, requires the Markov property to be applicable because causal dependence through unobservable paths cannot be blocked.
 It also has an exponential complexity since it considers all combination of values of the parent variables of the outcome $Y$.
 A relaxation is described by the authors~\cite{zhang2017achieving} but the notion remains computationally intractable.